6 Family-Friendly Custom Home Design IdeasNovember 22, 2018

 Adding a mudroom between the door and the rest of the house can save you time and reduce frustration when it comes to dirt and clutter.
 Without a space for things to go when you come into the house, you can often end up with clothing, shoes, sports equipment, bags, and more all over the house.
 This can cause dirt to be dragged through multiple rooms and clutter to build up all over the place.

-One of the biggest questions some families face when it comes to custom home design is whether their kids should share a room or have their own bedrooms.
+One of the biggest questions some families face when it comes to custom home design is whether their kids should share a room or have their own bedrooms and whether to plan for a nursery.
 A shared bedroom can work well, especially with younger children, but may become an issue as the children get older.

 Separate bedrooms can also work well, but will require more bedrooms to be included in the design.
 Depending on your family, you may decide to have the children share a bedroom when they are younger and then move into separate bedrooms once they get older.
 You can then convert the previously shared bedroom into a study room, practice room, storage room, or playroom.